stacks-network/docs/src/pages/storage-hubs/digital-ocean-deploy.md

 This will allow Stacks user to write to your Gaia hub, without any social proofs required.
 You can change this later on, and do other things to lock-down this Gaia hub to just yourself, but that is outside the scope of this document.

-At this point, the `json.config` file should be completed and appear similar to the following &&mdash;; but with your values.
+At this point, the `json.config` file should be completed and appear similar to the following, but with your values.

 ```json
 {